ByteRookie/AGS_Service/README.md

 # Changelog

+-### v1.4.1
+- Fixed stopping logic when turning the system off so every available speaker receives a stop or reset command.

 ### v1.4.0
 - Added action queue with optional AGS Actions switch
 - Removed the old `AGS Automation Example.yaml` file; all join/unjoin logic is now part of the integration